absognety/Interview-Process-Coding-Questions/Tavant-Technologies/README.md

 ## Interview with Senior Technical Architect (Glider discussion):
 1. One Simple Coding question:
-   - Given a list of candidates (list of names - there can a name repeating).Number of times the candidate's name is repeating is his votes.
+   - Given a list of candidates (list of names - there can be a name repeating).Number of times the candidate's name is repeating is his votes.
 So, find the candidate with maximum number of votes and if there is a tie then print the candidates name which is lexicographically smaller.
 2. Variety of questions from big data projects from the CV involving workflow orchestration,Hive,Hadoop
 3. Given a scenario, your knowledge on designing systems is tested aggressively from solutioning approach to implementation.
 4. Difference between external and managed tables in hive